Main walk 17.6km (10.9 miles)

 This walk takes you around pleasant hilly countryside to the south of East Grinstead, with fine views and relatively gentle gradients, and the familiar Wealden mix of pasture, woods and ancient houses.
 East Grinstead itself, though now surrounded by modern suburbia, still has a quaint old town, perched on a hilltop.

 Early in the walk you pass Standen, a National Trust-owned house and garden exemplifying the 19th century Arts and Crafts style popularised by William Morris and others.
-If you want to make a visit to the house, three short walks to Standen are possible - see special section overleaf.
+If you want to make a visit to the house, three short walks to Standen are possible - see below.
 Later the walk takes you pass the remains of Brambletye House, a romantic ruin almost since it was built in the 17th century.

 After lunch in Forest Row - lots of food options here - the walk takes you past the interesting Tablehurst Farm and up over gentle uplands to East Grinstead, whose old town has plenty of tea options.
 Walk options (see next section) include a shorter start and a longer afternoon, the latter circling around the Weir Wood Reservoir.